joegage/tassel_selection/README.md

 ## GWAS_WiDiv-942_farmCPU
 This directory contains scripts used to perform GWAS on the WiDiv-942.
 Mapping was performed using the farmCPU software developed by Liu et al. (2016; doi:10.1371/journal.pgen.1005767).

+## selection
+This directory contains the scripts used to perform scans for selection between BSSSC0 inbreds and Stiff Stalk ex-PVP inbreds.
+Methods used were XP-CLR (Chen et al. 2010; doi:10.1101/gr.100545.109), XP-EHH (Sabeti et al. 2007; doi:10.1038/nature06250), and Fst.